ifm/documentation/ODS/DustMitigation/dust_mitigation.md

 ## Configuration

-The dust mitigation feature it activated by default - the appropriate parameter is called `temporalConsistencyConstraint`.
+The dust mitigation feature is always active - the appropriate parameter is called `temporalConsistencyConstraint`.
+By default, the dust mitigation is tuned for good detection performance under light dust conditions.

 This configuration is located in the `grid` section of the ODS JSON configuration.